shaaradcs/CharAwareLM/README.md

 The <file_name> argument is used to specify which plain text file is to be converted to the index representation as a file '<file_name>.pkl'.
 If the argument is not given, a default value of 'data/train.txt' is used.

-The code.py script reads train.txt.pkl and trains the language model on that data.
+The train.py script reads train.txt.pkl and trains the language model on that data.

+The test.py script can be used to test the model.

+Usage:

+  python test.py [model_file.pkl] [test_file.pkl]

 vocabulary.py contains the necessary methods to create vocabularies and is used by preprocessing.py.